About

 The drive up to the Mill Mountains Star is a pleasant journey in itself, on a road lined with green trees and shrubbery.
 Once you arrive, there’s a little turnaround place where you can park while you take in the vista.

-As the “Star City of the South,” Roanoke, Virginia erected the Mill Mountain Star in 1949.
-It was originally intended to serve as a cool Christmas star to inspire holiday shoppers in Roanoke.
-The first time it was illuminated was on the 23rd of November in 1949, just in time for the after-thanksgiving Christmas season shopping rush.
-(Interestingly, although unrelated, it was in June of 1949 when the first primate was flown into space on a rocket ship.)
-The initial plan was to dismantle it after the holiday season was over.
-However, since the day when the Roanoke Mayor at the time oversaw the first lighting ceremony in front of a paltry group of 100 on a frosty night, the Mill Mountain Star has become a beloved landmark in Roanoke.
+As the “Star City of the South,” Roanoke erected the Mill Mountain Star in 1949.
+It was originally intended to serve as a cool Christmas star to inspire holiday shoppers.
+The first time it was illuminated was on November 23, 1949, just in time for the post-Thanksgiving Christmas shopping rush.

-The project of building the Mill Mountain Star was put into action by the Roanoke Merchants Association, which then enlisted the Kinsey Sign Company with the actual construction of it.
-Roy Kinsey designed and built it with his three sones, using neon tubing that is still operating to this day.
+The Roanoke Merchants Association initiated the project to build it.
+They, in turn, enlisted the Kinsey Sign Company for the construction.
+Roy Kinsey designed and built it with his three sons, using neon tubing that is still operating to this day.

-It’s a little bit of a hike to get up to the overlook platform, but those in moderate physical condition shouldn’t have a problem.
-It’s entirely handicapped accessible, with a ramp instead of a stairs.
-You’re also allowed to bring Fido as long as you clean up any “droppings.”
+It’s a bit of a hike to get up to the overlook platform, but those in moderate physical condition shouldn’t have a problem.
+It’s handicapped accessible, and you’re also allowed to bring your dog, as long as you clean up any “droppings.”

-There’s a smaller little overlook platform on the trail (mentioned below) that’s kind of cozy if you want to bring a picnic lunch.
-There are about three picnic benches and it’s railed in beneath a shady tree, overlooking the city, so it’s a relaxing place to stop and grab a bite with your crew.
+Additionally, a smaller overlook is on the trail.
+There are three picnic benches, and it’s railed in beneath a shady tree, overlooking the city.
+It’s a relaxing place to grab a bite with your crew.

 For hikers and bicyclists, there’s the Monument Trail, Star Trail, Watchtower Trail, Ridgeline Trail and more.
 These trails wind down, through and around Mill Mountain and boy are they well tended.
 The trails are very well maintained, with ample shade and spots along the way to stop, sit and take a breather.